Altinn/altinn-studio-docs/content/app/development/configuration/shadowfields/_index.en.md

 By utilizing shadow field functionality, you can store all such data along with the rest of the form data during the process and then remove unnecessary data before retrieving it for processing in internal systems.

+{{% notice info %}}
+To be able to use shadow fields functionality, the app must use version 7.9.0 or later of the packages Altinn.App.Api and Altinn.App.Core.
+{{% /notice %}}

 ## Configuration

 ### In the data model